 The Tribal Police Department remains fully operational, staffed, and ready to respond to the needs of the Community.
 Tribal Officers will continue to respond to all emergencies, in-progress calls, and other priority responses.

-The tribal community and guests to the reservation should also be prepared for tribal officers to practice social distancing as well as the use of personal protective equipment (PPE) as necessary.
+The tribal community and guests to the common land should also be prepared for tribal officers to practice social distancing as well as the use of personal protective equipment (PPE) as necessary.
 Please do not be alarmed if an officer talks with you while standing 5 to 6 feet away.
 This distance is recommended by the CDC to keep the community members and the officers safe during this health concern.

 Effectively immediately, the Tribal Police Department is suspending low priority services: